chris-lovejoy/site/_posts/55 Tech for Healthcare/2025-08-23-use-domain-experts.md

 ---
 image:
-title: "How to use domain experts when building domain-specific vertical AI"
+title: "How to leverage domain experts for building domain-specific vertical AI"
 permalink: domain-experts-ai
 redirect_from: domain-expert-vertical-ai
 public_date: 2025-08-23